PaddlePaddle/Paddle/doc/design/graph_survey.md

 ## Survey on Graph

-Neural network framework often provides Symbolic api for users to write network topology conveniently.
-This doc manily focus on Symbolic api in most popular neural network frameworks, and try to find out how to parse Symbolic configuration to a portable file, such as protobuf or json.
+Neural network framework often provides symbolic API for users to write network topology conveniently.
+This doc manily focus on symbolic API in most popular neural network frameworks, and try to find out how to parse symbolic configuration to a portable file, such as protobuf or json.

 ### Mxnet

-The core concept of Symbolic api is `Symbol`.
-Mxnet implements `Symbol` class in C++, and export to Python using CAPI.
+The core concept of symbolic API is `Symbol`.
+Mxnet implements `Symbol` class in C++, and export to Python using C-API.
 Please refer to the comments in Mxnet:

 `Symbol` is help class used to represent the operator node in Graph.